iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 3 reviews"/>
 </p>

-> Not sure not im from not from that area but it works fine<br> :date: __2020-11-29 13:21:12__

-> Has only one notification type called "Exposure Notification" which, despite it's name, goes off everyday when it updates the exposure database.
-Pointless and annoying.
-Fundamental flaws: doesn't account for PPE or if barriers between people, relies on voluntary positive test input rather than MDH registry.
+> Has only one notification type called "Exposure Notification" which, despite it's name, goes off everyday exposure database updates.
+Had to silence this annoying notification, so defeats the purpose!
+More fundamental flaws: doesn't account for PPE or if barriers between people, relies on voluntary positive test input rather than MDH registry.
 Good: No location permissions required.
 App Info screens shows "No permissions requested".
-Double blind anon ID system is good.<br> :date: __2020-11-27 14:38:21__
+Double blind anon ID system is good.<br> :date: __2020-12-04 14:32:53__

+> Kinda cringe<br> :date: __2020-12-02 21:59:16__

+> While this app is a decent idea, my fear is that it could do more harm than good by giving people a false sense of safety.
+The problem is that some people will rely on the exposure report exclusively and not realize they've been exposed.
+This is because so few people install the app and even if someone does test positive it takes active action to register that fact.<br> :date: __2020-12-01 21:35:25__

 > The app does not let you specify if you have had and recovered from the virus.
 I had it in October and have since recovered.<br> :date: __2020-11-25 15:44:32__